-Overnight Newborn Care & Postpartum Doula Services
+Overnight Newborn Care

-Overnight Care Includes:
+Overnight Support Includes:

 Comprehensive notes on your baby’s feeds, diapers, and sleep, so when you awaken the next morning you are fully caught up.

-Scheduling, Rates & Booking Your Tampa Night Doula
+Scheduling, Rates & Booking

-Overnight newborn care is offered in 9-12-hour shifts between the hours of 8:00 PM and 6:00 AM, 3-7 nights per week, starting at $35/hr.
+Overnight newborn care is offered in 9-12-hour shifts between the hours of 8:00 PM and 6:00 AM, 3-7 nights per week, starting at $40/hr.
 A 9-hour minimum shift is required, and care can begin as soon as the first night you bring your baby home and continue for as long as you need coverage — whether that's 2 weeks or 6 months.
 Your first step to planning overnight support is filling out an inquiry form.

 -